gabriel-vanca/WinGet/README.md

 ./WinGet_Install
 ```

+The script does the following:

+    1. Checks whether WinGet is already installed.

+    2. If it isn't installed yet, it checks whether VCLibs are installed.

+    3. If VCLIbs is not installed, it installed it.

+    4. It install WinGet.

+    5. Verifies if installation has been succesfull.

+    4. Updates all WinGet packages

+    5. Sets an auto-update configuration

+    6. Installs the WinGet GUI tool

 ### 🌐Networked Install

 If you want to quickly get WinGet installed and configured without downloading the script, run the below commands to download and run the script: